0xwonj/dungeon/README.md

 docs/                      # Architecture, research notes, design decisions
 ```

-Key implementation features:
-- **Action System**: Comprehensive action validation with pre-validate, execute, and post-validate phases
-- **Turn Management**: Deterministic turn scheduling with entity activation and cooldown tracking
-- **CLI Interface**: Terminal UI with examine mode, cursor system, and targeting for tactical gameplay
-- **Event Broadcasting**: Runtime emits `GameEvent` notifications for all state transitions
-- **Worker Architecture**: `SimulationWorker` manages canonical state; `ProverWorker` planned for ZK proofs

-To see how these pieces interact end-to-end, read the workspace and runtime diagrams in [`docs/architecture.md`](docs/architecture.md).

 ## Prerequisites

 - Rust toolchain (1.85+ recommended).
 Install via [rustup](https://rustup.rs/) if you have not already.